Miettine/ClassicCarChain/README.md

 #### Test RPC

+Since October 2017, what was once known as TestRPC is now called Ganache CLI.
+What follows are the original instructions that I wrote for starting TestRPC.
+TestRPC was difficult to install on Windows, but apparently installing the new software is much easier.

+...

 Following instructions at [testrpc wiki](https://github.com/ethereumjs/testrpc/wiki/Installing-TestRPC-on-Windows) is helpful.
 Much of the required software can be downloaded from Visual Studio community edition installer.

 If you run into problems, study console error messages and look for a solution.
 It is helpful to try both the windows command line and gitbash, because some installations require git.